-Our Kickstarter campaign to republish our 2012 book on US designer and typographer Herb Lubalin is live – and we still need your help to reprint this important monograph.
-Recently, Unit’s Adrian Shaughnessy talked to the #Lubalin100 project about writing and researching the book and what he discovered about this legendary figure of American graphic design.
-By way of an introduction to Lubalin – that also sheds light on a few surprises – we present the full text, here.
+Our recent Kickstarter campaign to republish our 2012 book on US designer and typographer Herb Lubalin was successful.
+Warm thanks to all our backers!
+Last year, Adrian Shaughnessy talked to the #Lubalin100 project about his experience of writing and researching the book, and describing what he discovered about this legendary figure of American graphic design.
+By way of an introduction to Lubalin we present the full text, here.

 Prior to writing a book on Herb Lubalin (1918–81), I had a rather sketchy opinion of him, writes Shaughnessy.
 Of course, I recognised that he was a significant American typographer and designer, responsible for some high quality typographic logos and a handful of era-defining typefaces.

 Yet the more I delved into the life and work of Lubalin, the more interesting he became.
 He emerged as a sophisticated and surprisingly progressive designer.
 Gradually, I became seduced by the typographic poise and power of expression that he brought to every project that bore his – or his studio’s – name.

 It is against the backdrop of this journey from skepticism to admiration, that I offer you ten things that you should know about Herbert Frederick Lubalin.

 Above: Typographic self-portrait by Lubalin for an exhibit at the American Institute of Graphic Arts

 His name is pronounced ‘Loo-baa-lin’, with the accent on the ‘baa’.
 Like most Brits, I had always referred to him as ‘Loo-b’lin’ (accent on ‘Loo’), and it took many months of interviewing Lubalin family members and former colleagues, to break the habit.